autioch/movie-collector/readme.md

 ## Installation
 1. Download `ffmpeg` and extract zip contents to ffmpeg folder.
+2. Run `npm install`.

-## Configuration
+## Collector
-Configuration is stored in `config.js`.
+Collector is a node app that searches given directory for movies and subtitles.
+To run it, type in console `npm run collect`.
+Configuration for collector is stored in `config.js`.

-### rootPath
+#### rootPath
 Path to be parsed in `parseDir`.

-### formats
+#### formats
 File extensions to be used during `parseVideo` step.

-### paths
+#### paths
 `ffProbe` requires ffmpeg to be installed.
-By default, it expects it to be located in folder `ffmpeg` next to `app` folder.
+By default, it expects it to be located in folder `ffmpeg` in the app folder.
 If it's changed, adjust the paths.

-### steps
+#### steps
 List of steps to run.

-#### Disabling steps
+##### Disabling steps
 All steps write their results to the cache folder.
-Any step can be disabled if it was at least once run.
-If the step was run, its cache will be used by other steps.
+You may skip some first steps if they were run before, same skip some last steps if you don't require them.

-## webApp
+## Viewer
-After parsing video folder, it is possible to build simple web app that will allow to view the collected data.
-1. `cache/stat.json` and `cache/queryOmdb.json` must be copied into `webApp/build` folder.
-2. Run `npm run webApp` to build the data.
-Optionally `npm run webApp:watch`, `npm run webApp:production`.
+Viewer is app that uses the collector output to present found movies.
+To run it, type in console `npm run view`.